 Marketing is a very similar situation as commission-based sales, but instead of salespeople, marketing deals in advertisements.
 As professionals in the addiction treatment industry, we send out various marketing materials – i.e., web ads, print ads, newsletters, direct mail, flyers, etc. – in the hope that the marketing materials will result in treatment admissions.
 Echoing the situation with salespeople, the average consumer tends to be untrusting of marketing materials.
 This should come as very little surprise since virtually no person enjoys marketing materials.
 As professionals who are using marketing to garner success in the addiction treatment industry, it’s important to make sure our marketing communications convey a sense of trustworthiness to the audience, which can be done through ethical marketing.

-But what, exactly, is ethical marketing?
+But what, exactly, does ethics in internet marketing look like?
 That’s a terrific question and I’m so glad you asked.

 Ethical vs. Unethical Marketing